 Hinduism has been existent in Delhi since the times of Pandavas.
 Any traces of Hinduism before that is not traceable in history.
 There have been rules of Islamic dynasties for centuries, but the invasion of Marathas and, partition in 1948, lead to migration of Hindus in Delhi.

 In 1948, Hindus from Sindh migrated largely to Delhi fearing the violence.
 As much as 80% of Delhi’s population follows Hinduism.
 All the major Hindu festivals are observed with a lot of enthusiasm even among people of other religions.

 Muslims in Delhi

 6.3% of Delhi’s population aggregates to Muslims.
 Islam was introduced to India when Arabs conquered Indus-Delta region and gradually the establishment of Delhi Sultanate gave rise to Islam.
-Though there was a decline in this culture after Mughal reign, but Islam still continues to live in Delhi.
 Old Delhi- Chandni Chowk, Daryaganj, Jamia Nagar, Shaheen Bagh, Nizamuddin, Mehrauli and Hauz Khas Village see a strong presence of Muslim population in Delhi.

 Sikhs in Delhi

 Sikhs are Delhi's most important set of community.
 This Punjabi speaking community holds a strong sentiment to their religion, and Delhi of course has a strong influence of Sikhism among its Punjabis.
 British victories had bought Sikhs from Punjab to Delhi during 1803.
 Again, during partition, Sikhs of Pakistan migrated to Delhi.
 Delhi has many important Gurudwaras and many Sikh Gurus have honored the city during their times.